OUR VIDEOGRAPHERS USE THE FOLLOWING EQUIPMENT

 Camera: Thorsten Joses

-‘Film look’ for budget conscious productions
+‘Film look’ for smaller video productions

-Choosing the best camera for the job depends on the intended use of the video, the budget and the workflow of the production.
+Choosing the best camera for the job depends on the intended use of the video, the available budget and the workflow of the production.

 Showreel ‘Film look’